A Survey of General Relativistic Magnetohydrodynamic Models for Black Hole Accretion Systems: Summary

 Finally, it is worth providing an honest assessment of the limitations of this work.
 This is in addition to the caveats associated with ideal GRMHD discussed in Section \ref{subsec:grmhd_asusmptions_caveats}.
-The spatial resolution of the simulations in the \v3 library is somewhat lower than contemporary studies\footnote{Due to the series of transformation made to the KS coordinates (Section \ref{subsec:grid_geometry}) that increase the effective resolution in the midplane and close to the black hole, a comparison solely based on number of grid zones may be misleading.}.
+The spatial resolution of the simulations in the \v3 library is somewhat lower than contemporary studies (see, e.g., \citet{dexter_parameter_2020,mizuno_comparison_2021,narayan_jets_2022,fromm_nonthermal_2022}).
 Resolution studies indicate that while time-averaged, bulk properties of MAD accretion flows are converged at this resolution \citep{white_mad_resolution_study_2019,salas_mad_resolution_study_2024}, the spatial structure of the flow at higher latitudes, such as the jet-disk boundary, is not converged.
 This can be important when interpreting VLBI observations of edge-brightened jets \citep{walker_edge_brightened_jet_2018,kim_limb_brightened_jet_2018,lu_ring_jet_2023,davelaar_synchrotron_waves_boundary_2023,kim_limb_brightened_jet_2024}.
 In SANE simulations, where the MRI facilitates outward transport of angular momentum, \cite{shiokawa_global_2012,porth_cc_2019} find that the $\alpha$-parameter does not converge over the range of resolutions considered.
 Additionally, \cite{ripperda_flares_2022} find higher-resolution simulations necessary to achieve convergence in the magnetic reconnection rate.

 To minimize differences in synthetic observables arising from code-dependent choices, we chose $\hat{\gamma}=4/3$ to be consistent with other GRMHD codes considered in \citetalias{SgrAPaperV}.
 The lack of an efficient coupling mechanism between the ions and electrons in RIAFs results in a two-temperature plasma with relativistic electrons and nonrelativistic ions.
 This suggests that in single-temperature simulations, the fluid adiabatic index should be close to 5/3 (C. F. Gammie 2024, in prep).